Codecademy/docs/content/pandas/concepts/dataframe/terms/isna/isna.md

 ---
 Title: '.isna()'
-Description: 'Checks whether the objects of a dataframe or a series contain missing or null values and returns a corresponding boolean `True` or `False` value.'
+Description: 'Checks whether the objects of a Dataframe or a series contain missing or null values and returns a corresponding boolean `True` or `False` value.'
 Subjects:
     - 'Computer Science'
     - 'Pandas'